-Parental Code of Conduct
+Code of Conduct

-Challenges may arise and we deal with situations in a respectful and efficient manner, and we promote all parents/guardians to do the same as well.
-The staff here at the child care at times have to make difficult decisions and work closely with our Board of Directors as well as the Ministry of Education and Toronto Children's Services to meet all standards and regulations that is in the best interest of the children.
-At times, not all families are satisfied with our decisions, however, during these times, we ask that you calmly approach the child care administration or a Board Member to discuss your concern(s).
+The John Wanless Child Care Program (JWCCP) actively promotes an environment of mutual respect between staff, current and prospective families.
+Challenges may arise and we deal with situations in a respectful and efficient manner, and we promote all families/guardians/adults to do the same as well.
+The John Wanless Child Care Program will not tolerate incidents of expressed bias, discrimination, prejudice or harassment.
+The John Wanless Child Care Program will act to eliminate all forms of discrimination and bias on the part of staff, students, children, current families attending the child care and prospective families that would like to attend the centre.
+Individuals are expected to abide by the Code of Conduct and verbal, physical and gestural aggressions are not permitted on the premises.
+The staff here at the child care centre at times, have to make difficult decisions and work closely with our Board of Directors as well as the Ministry of Education and Toronto Children's Services to meet all standards and regulations that are in the best interest of the children.
+The child care adheres to the Child Care Early Years Act to ensure all programs provide a safe, healthy, and stimulating environment with quality care for the children they serve.
+At times, not all families are satisfied with our decisions, however, during these times, we ask that you calmly approach the child care administration and or a Board Member to discuss your concern(s).